 The amount of memory the system uses for cached files read from disk.
+On Linux, also memory marked as reclaimable in the kernel slab allocator will be added to this value.

 total\swap

 The amount of total amount of memory the system has available for disk swap.